ruplet/oracles/docs/approach-1-reductions.md

 ## Through complete problems
+Given $x, y, z$: binary representations of natural numbers, it is decidable in uniform AC0 if $x + y = z$, but it is not decidable in AC0 if $x * y = z$.
+We will get back to details of this complexity class in (TODO: Chapter: approach1, reductions).

+A family of circuits $\langle C_n \rangle_{n \in \mathbb{N}}$ for $n$: number of input bits is in AC0 iff every $C_n$ is of depth $O(1)$ and polynomial size w.r.t $n$, contains only unlimited-fanin AND gates and OR gates, and optional NOT gates at the inputs.

+We say that family of circuits in AC0 is uniform if the function $n \rightarrow C_n$ is *simple to compute*; there is a variety of notions of uniformity of AC0 circuits, which we will explore in (TODO: chapter reductions).
+For the sake of this section we can assume that by AC0 we will denote the class of circuit families $C_n$, for which there is a LOGSPACE Turing machine $M$ which on input $0^n$ outputs a *standard representation*

 To show FL-completeness, it suffices to show L-completeness: FL = L* = L + NC1 reductions [@COOK19852, proposition 4.1]